Yuma Quilt A Long

 I’m a few days late as I have been busily quilting a clients show quilt and also celebrating my husband’s change in career.
 However I have now sorted my pictures and am ready to share with you my Yuma quilt.
 I hope there are lots of you out there making this quilt along with the blog writers, I’m really interested to see what variety there is when we all link up pictures at the end.
 My previous post had all the links to other quilters/bloggers and the dates to see there versions.
 Don’t forget to show us how you have made Gotham Quilts Yuma pattern.

 Right onto some pics.
 I should remind you all now that this is a free pattern on the Gotham Quilts website.
-It was easy to make and quite quick to put together. choosing fabric combos RSLChoosing my lights and darks was fun, I probably spent too much time on this but I’m happy with the outcome.
+It was easy to make and quite quick to put together.
+Choosing my lights and darks was fun, I probably spent too much time on this but I’m happy with the outcome.

 HST – Half Square Triangles, not hard and quite fats if you have chain piecing set up and some good music to listen to.
 I had some of my favourites blaring in the background while I sewed.

-sewn triangles ready 2 RSLNow piecing on a diagonal has a thought process behind it, you need to allow some overhang so that when you have sewn the seam the piece lines up with a straight edge, the pic below show when I did this well, some others I needs to redo to get the best result.
-Once I got into the swing of it I was fine.a good join RSLThere are lots of bias edges in this quilt so I was pretty careful but you know, I had no trouble with them at all. piecing strips RSL
+Now piecing on a diagonal has a thought process behind it, you need to allow some overhang so that when you have sewn the seam the piece lines up with a straight edge, the pic below show when I did this well, some others I needs to redo to get the best result.
+Once I got into the swing of it I was fine.

 My quilt is now together and will be quilted this afternoon.
 I plan to show you that tomorrow and Ivete from Gotham Quilts has provided me a prize to give to a visitor to my blog who leaves a comment.
 If you have read this far I hope you enjoyed the pictures of my Yuma journey, come back tomorrow and leave me a comment to be considered for the Gotham Quilts prize.
 Comments are always welcome.
 The time frame for this prize is 3 weeks from today, the 12th August 2015.
 You will be notified then if you are the recipient.